raspberrypi/pico-examples/CONTRIBUTING.md

 ## How to Report a Bug

 We use GitHub to host code, track [issues](https://github.com/raspberrypi/pico-examples/issues) and feature requests, and to accept [pull requests](https://github.com/raspberrypi/pico-examples/pulls).
-If you find think you have found a bug in the SDK please report it by [opening a new issue](https://github.com/raspberrypi/pico-examples/issues/new).
+If you find think you have found a bug, please report it by [opening a new issue](https://github.com/raspberrypi/pico-examples/issues/new).
 Please include as much detail as possible, and ideally some code to reproduce the problem.

 ## How to Contribute Code